VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOShadow.en.md

 ![HEOShadow_1](./img/HEOShadow_1.jpg)

 HEOShadow is used to display dynamic shadows(shadow maps).<br>
-Using this component, shadows syncronizing to avatar and object movement can be displayed.
+Using this component, shadows synchronizing to avatar and object movement can be displayed.

 | Label | Function |
 |----|----|